deck-monsters/deck-monsters/MONSTERS.md

 ```
 ==================================
- 🌟  Chamuel
+ 🌟  Mariel
 ----------------------------------

  A stone gray weeping angel.
 On
- meeting him one might form the
+ meeting her one might form the
  following three impressions:
- that he was Welsh, that he was
+ that she was Scottish, that she
- intelligent, and that he was
+ was intelligent, and that she
- nuttier than a treeful of
+ was nuttier than a treeful of
  monkeys on nitrous oxide.

  Type: Weeping Angel
  Class: Cleric
  Level: beginner | XP: 1

- ac: 8 | hp: 33/33
+ ac: 7 | hp: 29/29
  dex: 6 | str: 4 | int: 7
  +1 dex bonus
  -1 str penalty